laserallan/simplygonhifi/README.md

 * It currently only processes obj-files without materials
 * The scaling of processed meshes seem to be generally off
 * It requires a lot of manual work to get things through but it should be easy to extend to automate more
-* It is not production code, specially the download command is dangerous since it might access the entire file system of the processing machine , don't deploy publically
+* It is not production code, specially the download command is dangerous since it might access the entire file system of the processing machine.
+Don't deploy it on machines available for everyone

 ## Installation on the processing machine
 * Install the latest version of Simplygon 8 and make sure the license is installed and valid